Safety & Guardrails

 PIIGuard

-Detect and handle personally identifiable information in agent inputs and outputs:
+PIIGuard detects personally identifiable information in agent inputs and outputs and takes the action you configure.

 from sagewai import UniversalAgent, PIIGuard